 Perfecto is a leading provider of continuous testing solutions that enable mobile and desktop web application developers and testers to create reliable and stable test scripts, as well as to execute and leverage machine-learning algorithms to analyze the test results.

 Perfecto offers an intelligent cloud and SaaS-based platform that hosts globally real smartphones, tablets, and desktop machines for efficient and high-scale test execution.
 The solution is highly secured, enterprise-grade, and fully integrated into the DevOps toolchain.

 Measuring Software Quality in the AI World

 There are a lot of metrics that are relevant to software quality.
-These metrics include test execution time, failure rates, and coverage areas as well as test coverage per product area, number of open defects in each area, execution status, and so on.
-Others include how many hotfixes were created, the number of version regressions discovered in the field, customer satisfaction levels, net promoter score, etc.
+These metrics include test execution time, failure rates, and coverage areas as well as test coverage per product area, the number of open defects in each area, execution status, and so on.
+Others include how many hotfixes were created, the number of version regressions discovered in the field, customer satisfaction levels, net promoter score, and more.

 An application’s quality score is calculated using a complex equation that combines several metrics or parameters together.
 SeaLight’s quality score is a new KPI that aggregates a lot of metrics together to form a single kind of absolute/universal metric that organizations can monitor to determine what’s most important to them.

 The common theme surrounding the emergence of AI and ML in automated testing is one of continuous improvement.
 However, these initiatives are driven by people and supported by processes — a development that is preceded by a change in mindset and culture.
 As such, the advent of AI-assisted test automation has had a significant impact on software development culture, processes, and people.